Long Island Personal Injury Lawyer

 Tend To Your Medical Needs

-Your health is the most important issue and you can worry about other aspects of an accident later.
-Make sure you report the accident to the police, employer and/or person responsible for where the accident occurred.
+Your health is the most critical issue; you can worry about other aspects of an accident later.
+Ensure you report the accident to the police, employer, and person responsible for where the accident occurred.
 Also, make insurance claims as necessary — no-fault, workers’ comp, etc.

 Gather Information

 Once you’ve tended to your medical needs, it’s time to gather information that’s relevant to your situation.
-Start a file for relevant information, such as the names and addresses of people involved in the accident, as well as witnesses.
-If you weren’t able to collect this information at the scene of the accident because you were injured, it should be in the police report and your attorney can help you gain access.
+Start a file for pertinent information, such as the names and addresses of people involved in the accident and witnesses.
+If you couldn’t collect this information at the accident scene because you were injured, it should be in the police report, and your attorney can help you gain access.

-You’ll also want to keep careful records of the medical care you receive.
-In addition to the doctors treating you, make a note of the treatment received and when it occurred.
+You’ll also want to keep careful records of your medical care.
+In addition to the doctors treating you, please note the treatment received and when it occurred.
 Also, keep a running list of everyone who contacts you.
-You shouldn’t be making statements to anyone calling you – especially insurance companies – but you’ll want to let your personal accident lawyer know you’ve been contacted.
+It would be best if you weren’t making statements to anyone calling you – especially insurance companies – but you’ll want to let your accident lawyer know you’ve been contacted.

 3 Ways To Make A Personal Injury Lawsuit Stronger

 Following a professional personal injury lawsuit process will increase the probability of a favorable outcome for your settlement.
-Even though there are certain things that the injured individual cannot change such as how and where they were hurt, there legal-based strategies an individual can follow in order to maximize his or her chances of getting adequately compensated for his/her injuries.
+Even though there are certain things that the injured individual cannot change, such as how and where they were hurt, there are legal-based strategies an individual can follow to maximize his or her chances of getting adequately compensated for his/her injuries.

 Have proof of what happened during the accident

-The best way to document proof of your accident is to photograph any evidence related to the incident.
+The best way to document proof of your accident is to photograph any incident evidence.
 Even if you are not in a position to do so, you can instruct a friend or colleague to take pictures of the accident’s evidence.
-These photographs will play an important part in building the case and getting a favorable result on your behalf.
+These photographs will be important in building the case and getting a favorable result on your behalf.

 The next step is to talk to a reputable personal injury lawyer.
 Many accident victims delay this step and suffer the consequences in the long run.
-You might be amazed at how many victims make the mistake of trusting the insurance adjuster even to their own peril.
-A slip of your tongue can work against you when claiming for compensation.
+You might be amazed at how many victims make the mistake of trusting the insurance adjuster, even to their peril.
+A slip of your tongue can work against you when claiming compensation.
 A professional personal injury lawyer on Long Island knows what to say and what not to say under such circumstances.
 That is why you should speak to such a personal injury lawyer before talking to the insurance adjuster.
-This will protect you from accidentally saying something that could be used against you later on.
+This will protect you from accidentally saying something that could be used against you later.

-All personal injury lawsuits – even the strongest ones – will have their own weaknesses.
-That is why it is important that you never lie to your personal injury lawyer.
-However insignificant an incident might seem to you, it may be important.
-Trying to hide important facts from your personal injury lawyer can hurt your case.
+All personal injury lawsuits – even the strongest–will have weaknesses.
+That is why you must never lie to your personal injury lawyer.
+However insignificant an incident might seem to you, it may be necessary.
+Trying to hide essential facts from your personal injury lawyer can hurt your case.

 Let Us Be Your Long Island Personal Injury Lawyer